-This soup never fails to remind me of the story about stone soup, a frugal soup that goes to show that you can make a nourishing meal from very little.
+This soup never fails to remind me of the European folk story The Stone Soup, a frugal soup that goes to show that you can make a nourishing meal from very little.

 - 2 Tbsp. olive oil